Tag Archives: Christopher Nolan

 Trailer 1

-The stars of the movie include Nolan regulars Cillian Murphy and Tom Hardy.
+The stars of the movie include recent Nolan regulars Cillian Murphy and Tom Hardy.
 Then there’s Mark Rylance and Harry Styles.
-What a gift it must be for one’s first movie to be directed someone at the level of of Christopher Nolan.
-If I were in the position of Mr Styles, I don’t think I could ever get over such a thing regardless of how small my part may be.
+What a gift it must be for one’s first movie to be directed by someone at the level of Nolan.
+If I were in the position of Mr. Styles, I don’t think I could ever get over such a thing, regardless of how small my part might be.

 Dunkirk Release Dates: July 19th, 2017 (FR); July 21st, 2017 (US & UK); July 27th, 2017 (GER)…